vbhat1976/terraform-workshop/exercises/7/README.md

 1. It allows validation of things without having to worry about everything we would in the normal process of plan or apply.
 For example, variables don't need to be set.
 2. Related to the above, it's a good tool to consider for a continuous integration and/or delivery/deployment pipeline.
 Failing fast is an important part of any validation or testing tool.

+If you were to have run `terraform plan` here, you would've still been prompted for the `student_alias` value (assuming of course you haven't set it in otherwise).

-Having run `terraform validate` you should see something like the following:
+Having run `terraform validate` you should see immediately something like the following:

 ```
 Error: Missing required argument